Handball at the 2023 Pan American Games

-Handball competitions at the 2023 Pan American Games are scheduled to be held from October 24 to November 4, 2023.
-The venue for the competition is the Gimnasio Polideportivo located in Viña del Mar.
+Handball competitions at the 2023 Pan American Games were held from 24 October to 4 November 2023.
+The venue for the competition was the Gimnasio Polideportivo located in Viña del Mar.

-A total of eight men's and eight women's teams (each consisting up to 14 athletes) will compete in each tournament.
-This means a total of 224 athletes are scheduled to compete.
+A total of eight men's and eight women's teams (each consisting up to 14 athletes) competed in each tournament.
+This means a total of 224 athletes competed at the games.

-The winner of each competition will qualify for the 2024 Summer Olympics in Paris, France.
+The winner of each competition qualified for the 2024 Summer Olympics in Paris, France.

 Qualification

-Eight men's teams and eight women's teams will qualify to compete at the games in each tournament.
-The host nation (Chile) received automatic qualification in both tournaments, along with seven other teams.
+Eight men's teams and eight women's teams qualified to compete at the games in each tournament.
+Chile, as the host nation, received automatic qualification in both tournaments, along with seven other teams.